Achieving Mindfulness in 12 Actionable Steps How to live in the present and make each day a success

 A way to express gratitude is to carry a coin in your pocket.
 Whenever you reach into your pocket for whatever reason and touch the coin, take a second to think of something you’re grateful for.
 This keeps you in a state of appreciation.
 Try it out for yourself.

 This is an obvious one.
 What you put into your body directly influences how you feel.
 Think about the last time you pigged out on junk food.
-It probably tasted great in the moment (hopefully) but most likely left you feeling sluggish and out of sorts.
-Incorporating healthy foods like leafy greens and amino rich fish are a great way to clean your system and leave you feeling as good as you deserve to feel.
+It probably tasted great at the moment (hopefully) but most likely left you feeling sluggish and out of sorts.
+Incorporating healthy foods like leafy greens and amino-rich fish are a great way to clean your system and leave you feeling as good as you deserve to feel.

 In truth, being present encapsulates everything that mindfulness is about.
 Life is lived in the present.
 When we spend so much time focused on the past or the future, we miss out on the little details in life.
 Our big events like graduation and getting married can seem like the moments worth living for.
 However, living in the present helps you realize that grabbing coffee with your co-workers or watching t.v with loved ones after a long day may just be the moments you look back on the fondest.
 It’s the collection of these big and small moments that make a life complete.